vistadataproject/documents/README.md

-### Prior Interfacing Approaches
+### Current Interfacing Approaches
-Several VISTA data services have been created in the past.
-All of these - rather than surfacing and operationalizing the true, native Master VISTA Data Model (MVDM) as the foundation for interfacing instead wrap legacy, unmodified MUMPS RPCs within various mid-tier object models  __above__ the RPCs.
-This "encapsulation" of the RPCs within a mid-tier object model propagates all the problems inherent with the legacy MUMPS RPCs - most notably lack of auditing and security.
+All past and current VISTA data interfaces - rather than surfacing the true, native Master VISTA Data Model (MVDM) as the foundation for interfacing - instead wrap and encapsulate the legacy, unmodified MUMPS RPCs within various mid-tier object models  __above__ the RPCs.

 ![vdp-model-above-below](https://github.com/vistadataproject/documents/blob/master/images/vdp-model-above-below.png)

+Rather than solving the security and auditing issues of the RPCs,  encapsulation of the legacy RPCs within a mid-tier object model simply propagates all the problems inherent with the MUMPS RPCs - most notably lack of auditing and security.
 A few of the mid-tier _CPRS RPC code wrapping frameworks_ include the following:

 Mid-tier<br>VISTA services | CPRS RPC<br>code wrapper | Links | Notes
 --- | --- | --- | ---